julian-klode/lingolang/docs/permissions.md

 (That is, while unwriteable objects cannot contain writeable objects directly, they can point to them as long as linearity is respected)

-As every specified permission will be converted to its base type, we can ensure that every permission is consistent, and we don't end up with inconsistent permissions like `or * om` - a pointer that could be copied, but pointing to a linear object.
+As every specified permission will be converted to its base type, we can ensure that every permission is consistent, and we do not end up with inconsistent permissions like `or * om` - a pointer that could be copied, but pointing to a linear object.

 The function $ctb : {\cal P} \times 2^{\cal R} \to {\cal P}$ is the convert-to-base function.
 Its simple cases are conversions from a base permission or wildcard, yielding the target base permission, and conversions from nil, yielding nil.
 \begin{align*}